IBM/ibm-elastic-stack-operator/helm-charts/ibm-icplogging/README.md

 ## Resources Required

 * Elasticsearch resource needs can vary widely based on your cluster and workload details.
-Please read the capacity planning guide in the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSBS6K/product_welcome_cloud_private.html) for helpful information to plan the necessary resources.
+Please read the capacity planning guide in the [IBM Cloud Platform Common Services documentation](http://ibm.biz/cpcsdocs) for helpful information to plan the necessary resources.
 * See [Storage](#storage)